the-kollider/lnhedgehog/README.md

 ## LN Hedgehog 🦔⚡

-Locking in a fiat price of your lightning wallet balance whilst earning interest using the Kollider api.
+Locking in a fiat price for your lightning wallet balance whilst earning interest using the Kollider api.

 #### Whats the point?